The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Derived quantities

 \subsection{Black hole mass ($M_{\rm BH}$)}

-In this work we estimated black hole mass through an indirect way that is based on the correlation between black hole mass and total stellar mass \citep[$M_{\rm BH}$-$M_\star$ relation; e.g.,][for a review]{Greene2020}.
-Here $M_\star$ was estimated by the broadband SED fitting (see details in Paper I for the GOODS-N and COSMOS fields, and see details in Section \ref{sec:GS} for the GOODS-S field).
-Most of our radio AGN sample are hosted by ellipticals.
-Thus, we used the $M_{\rm BH}$-$M_\star$ relation in a form of $\log (M_{\rm BH}/M_\odot)=(7.89\pm 0.09)+(1.33\pm 0.12)\times \log (M_\star/3\times10^{10}M_\odot)$ from \cite{Greene2020} for local early-type galaxies.
+In this work, we estimated the black hole mass in an indirect way that is based on the correlation between the black hole mass and the total stellar mass \citep[$M_{\rm BH}$-$M_\star$ relation; e.g.,][for a review]{Greene2020}.
+Here, $M_\star$ was estimated by the broadband SED fitting (see details in Paper I for the GOODS-N and COSMOS fields, and see details in Section \ref{sec:GS} for the GOODS-S field).
+Most of the radio AGNs in our sample are hosted by ellipticals.
+Thus, we used the $M_{\rm BH}$-$M_\star$ relation in the form of $\log (M_{\rm BH}/M_\odot)=(7.89\pm 0.09)+(1.33\pm 0.12)\times \log (M_\star/3\times10^{10}M_\odot)$ from \cite{Greene2020} for local early-type galaxies.
 The $M_\star$ in this work was estimated based on a \cite{Chabrier2003} IMF, while \cite{Greene2020} adopted a diet Salpeter IMF \citep{Bell2003a}.
 Thus, we divided our $M_\star$ by a constant value of 1.14 \citep{Madau2014,vanderWel2007} to convert values from the \cite{Chabrier2003} IMF to the diet Salpeter IMF.
 In addition, \cite{Li2023} found that the $M_\star$-$M_{\rm BH}$ relation does not show a significant evolution with redshift across $0 < z < 3.5$.
 Therefore, we applied the local $M_\star$-$M_{\rm BH}$ relation from \cite{Greene2020} to the whole redshift range in this work ($0.1 < z < 4$).
-The uncertainties of $M_{\rm BH}$ were inferred from the parameters errors of $M_{\rm BH}$-$M_\star$ relation \citep{Greene2020} using the propagation of error method.
+The uncertainties of $M_{\rm BH}$ were inferred from the parameter errors of the $M_{\rm BH}$-$M_\star$ relation \citep{Greene2020} using the propagation of error method.